TGS Hates Women: Plot

 A feminist blog entitled "Joan of Snark" accuses The Girlie Show with Tracy Jordan (TGS) of being misogynistic due to their lack of female writers and detracting, stereotypical portrayal of female characters.
 Liz Lemon (Tina Fey) takes the accusation to heart and begins to wonder if it is true when she remembers that the last show, in the absence of Tracy Jordan (Tracy Morgan), had focused entirely on Jenna Maroney (Jane Krakowski) getting her period in different guises, including those of Amelia Earhart and Hillary Clinton.
 In order to address the criticism, Liz decides to hire an up-and-coming comedian named Abby Flynn (Cristin Milioti), but becomes frustrated when Abby turns out to be an embarrassing, oversexualized stereotype.
 As a result, Liz seeks to uncover her real personality.

 Meanwhile, Jack Donaghy (Alec Baldwin) plots to someday become the CEO of Kabletown, but in order to do that, he must first eliminate the competition: the current CEO's granddaughter, Kaylie Hooper (Chloë Grace Moretz).
 He decides to meet Kaylie, whereupon he discovers that she has little interest in following in her grandfather's footsteps, wanting instead to become a marine biologist.
 Jack further encourages her along this career path, even introducing her to Bob Ballard (Terrence Mann), the man who discovered the wreck of the Titanic.
 However, his efforts work against him, as he begins to yearn for his own childhood dreams of marine biology.

 Both Liz's and Jack's respective plans backfire.
 Jack discovers that Kaylie has no interest in marine biology.
 She had, in fact, found out about his own interest by reading his autobiography, Jack Attack, and was attempting to use it against him in the same way he was trying to game her.
 Meanwhile, Liz discovers that Abby Flynn's real name is Abby Grossman after discovering a video of her doing authentic stand-up online.
 Liz then posts the video on "Joan of Snark", only to discover that the real reason Abby was hiding her identity is because her psychopath ex-husband is hunting her down.
 Soon after, Abby receives a package from her ex-husband, revealing he knows where she works.
 This causes a panicked Abby to rush out of the TGS writers room, screaming that Liz is a Judas to women everywhere.

 Cultural references

 The blog "Joan of Snark" and its criticism of The Girlie Show (TGS) refers to Irin Carmon's June 23, 2010, Jezebel article "The Daily Shows Woman Problem" that criticized the hiring of model and former G4 co-host Olivia Munn as a Daily Show correspondent.

 Abby Flynn/Abby Grossman says her ex-husband tried to run her over with her car after being electrocuted while watching Sleeping with the Enemy.
-Jenna says that she was cut out of this film.
+Jenna says that she was cut out of this film (in real life, Jane Krakowski was cut out of Fatal Attraction).
 Afterwards, Abby receives a box that her ex suggests he will put her head into.
 He says he was electrocuted again while watching Se7en.